freakout42/formax/docs/OperatorGuide.md

     Central easy to manage logging for every session and every sql command is build into the runtime.
-Updates are a simple copy of the runtime binary (one file).
+Updates are a simple copy of the runtime binary (1 (one!)
+250kb file).
     New forms are also simple copies of the .frm files.
-This said, operations are a no-brainer.
+This said, operations are a breeze.

  - Performance efficience